vrossum/invivoinfer/README.rst

- invivoinfer is a python package containing the code described in `Extraction of Synaptic Input Properties in-vivo (2016) P.Puggioni, M. Jelitai, I. Duguid, M. van Rossum`
+ invivoinfer is a python package containing the code described in `Extraction of Synaptic Input Properties in-vivo (Neural Computation, 2017) P.Puggioni, M. Jelitai, I. Duguid, M. van Rossum`

 ** You should feel that the code is undertested and certainly sub-optimal **